 Figure 6.
-The “Primavera”, Filippo Lauri and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture of the cherub and (b) corresponding thermogram; (c) mid-infrared reflectogram where the arrows indicate the pentimento.
+The ‘Primavera’, Filippo Lauri and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture of the cherub and (b) corresponding thermogram; (c) mid-infrared reflectogram in which the arrows indicate the pentimento.

-Some important information has been also obtained by recovering the contrast of some darkened features, such as those concerning the cherub displayed in Figure 7.
+Important information has also been obtained by recovering the contrast of some of the darkened features, such as those concerning the cherub displayed in Figure 7.

-In this case, PT allowed the recovery of physiognomic traits of the cherub and the contouring of his entire head (arrow in Figure 7b), while MIR revealed some variations near the eyes, nose and mouth (dashed arrows in Figure 7c).
+In this case, PT allowed the recovery of the cherub’s physiognomic traits and the contouring of his entire head (arrow in Figure 7b), while MIR revealed some variations near the eyes, nose and mouth (dashed arrows in Figure 7c).

 Figure 7.
-The “Primavera”, Filippo Lauri and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture of the cherub and corresponding (b) thermogram and (c) mid-infrared reflectogram where the arrows point out the head contouring and some variation in the nose and the mouth of the cherub.
+The ‘Primavera’, Filippo Lauri and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture of the cherub and corresponding (b) thermogram and (c) mid-infrared reflectogram in which the arrows indicate the head contouring and some variations in the cherub’s nose and mouth.

-Furthermore, interesting features have been highlighted from the analysis of the flowers (Figure 8).
-Unlike MIR images that do not show any relevant feature probably because of the presence of the highly reflecting varnish layer (Figure 8b), PT enabled the detection of several elements.
-In fact, the thermogram recorded just after the light pulse allows the recovery of floral details (arrows in Figure 8c), not clearly visible at naked eye, while the PT image recorded at increasing delay time detects the canvas pattern (Figure 8d).
+Furthermore, interesting features came to light from the analysis of the flowers (Figure 8).
+Unlike the MIR images, which do not show any relevant features, probably because of the presence of the highly reflective varnish layer (Figure 8b), PT enabled the detection of several elements.
+In fact, the thermogram recorded just after the light pulse allowed the recovery of floral details (arrows in Figure 8c) that are not clearly visible to the naked eye, while the PT image recorded at increasing delay times detected the canvas pattern (Figure 8d).

 Figure 8.
-The “Primavera”, Filippo Lauri and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture of flowers and corresponding (b) mid-infrared reflectogram and thermograms recorded just after the light pulse (c) and at increasing delay time (d).
+The ‘Primavera’, Filippo Lauri and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture of flowers and corresponding (b) mid-infrared reflectogram and thermograms recorded just after the light pulse (c) and at increasing delay times (d).

-Moreover, several canvas defects have been revealed by PT and MIR in the area of the lady’s hand (Figure 9).
+Moreover, several canvas defects were revealed by PT and MIR in the area of the woman’s hand (Figure 9).
 Both the thermogram (Figure 9b) and the reflectogram (Figure 9c) highlight the presence of repaired lacunas, as indicated by the arrows in the figures.

 Figure 9.
-The “Primavera”, Filippo Lauri and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture of the lady’s hand and corresponding (b) thermogram and (c) mid-infrared reflectogram where the arrows point out the restored lacunas.
+The ‘Primavera’, Filippo Lauri and Mario Nuzzi, Chigi Palace, Ariccia. (a) Picture of the woman’s hand and corresponding (b) thermogram and (c) mid-infrared reflectogram in which the arrows indicate the restored lacunas.

-The IR investigations of the “Primavera” painting allowed to detect several changes to the initial painting concept.
-Such changes are mainly concerning the representation of human figures, such as in the case of the cherubs.
-On the contrary, the floral parts seem to have been depicted by the artist with more confidence as evidenced by the absence of clear pentimenti but actually covered in part by the dark tones of the painting.
+The IR investigations of the ‘Primavera’ painting allowed the detection of several changes to the initial painting concept.
+Such changes mainly concern the representation of human figures, such as in the case of the cherubs.
+On the contrary, the floral elements seem to have been depicted by the artist with more confidence, as evidenced by the absence of clear pentimenti, and are actually covered in part by the dark tones of the painting.
 Finally, unlike the results obtained in the portrait, here, the thermographic investigations enabled the detection of structural features, such as the repaired lacunas, indicating the occurrence of previous restorations of the painting.

-The painting of Andrea Sacchi
+Andrea Sacchi’s painting

-Mid-infrared imaging investigations have been carried out in order to characterise the “Ebbrezza di Noè” by Andrea Sacchi.
-In this painting, several pentimenti have been revealed, such as the one reported in Figure 10.
-In this case, the back side of the figure shows numerous modifications, which can be observed both in the thermogram (Figure 10b) and in the mid-infrared reflectogram (Figure 10c).
-In both the images, the arrows indicate the sketch of a facial profile larger than the one visible (Figure 10a).
+Mid-infrared imaging investigations were carried out in order to characterise the ‘Ebbrezza di Noè’ by Andrea Sacchi.
+In this painting, several pentimenti were revealed, such as the one reported in Figure 10.
+In this case, the back of the figure shows numerous modifications, which can be observed both in the thermogram (Figure 10b) and in the mid-infrared reflectogram (Figure 10c).
+In both the images, the arrows indicate the sketch of a facial profile larger than the one that is visible (Figure 10a).
 Even in this case, some restored lacunas have been detected by PT (dashed circles in Figure 10b).